-[

-reduce the overall burden of regulation.
-To desired.

-this end and under the auspices of the Red

-Tape Challenge, the national animal feed

-regulations will be simplified by

-consolidating the four main pieces of

-legislation into two.
-An Agency official

-will provide a presentation on the work

-being undertaken on the consolidation

-process at its October 2014 meeting.

-5. Trace element status of Feeds There is some concern that changes in feed To provide recommendations and advice on
+Trace element status of Feeds There is some concern that changes in feed To provide recommendations and advice on

-legislation leading to the manufacture of potential impacts on feed safety as
+legislation leading to the manufacture of 1

-animal feed with lower levels of certain appropriate.
+animal feed with lower levels of certain 1 1

-trace elements might lead to inadequate
+trace elements might lead to inadequate appropriate.

+C I

 nutrient supply to humans.
 Key issues

 currently are iodine and selenium.
 The

 Committee received a presentation from an

 ACAF Member and a representative from

 the University of Surrey on iodine in feed

 at its October 2013 meeting.
 New advice

 from EFSA is being considered by its

 FEEDAP Panel to see whether this impacts

 on its previous advice regarding revised

 controls for iodine-based additives.

-The Committee to decide at a subsequent

-meeting whether item 12 - the manipulation
+Food/feed security: To identify and address potential feed safety

+a) climate change and the During 2010, the Committee received issues arising due to food/feed security

+impact on feed production; presentations from a representative from considerations and provide recommendations

+the University of Reading/Deputy Chief as necessary.

-of animal diets to enhance the nutritional
+b) animal production Scientific Advisor to the Department for

-value of food (milk, meat, eggs, fish)

-, and of 1000 (mmk, mout, 0555, 11511)